lemonase/lemonase.github.io/content/posts/reading-lines-from-files.md

 Calling `open()` gives you a file descriptor and opens up a file description at the path supplied, with the flags supplied.
 `fcntl.h` defines all the flags used to open a file and `sys/stat.h` provides other file access information.

-There is a friendlier POSIX wrapper around `open` called `fopen` and it's description is:
+There is a friendlier POSIX wrapper around `open` called `fopen`.

     The fopen() function opens the file whose name is the string pointed to by pathname and associates a stream with it.

 ```c
 #include <stdio.h>

 FILE *fopen(const char *pathname, const char *mode);
 FILE *fdopen(int fd, const char *mode);
 ```

-If you don't *need* the file descriptor, and would rather work with pointers to a file, this seems to be the preferred method as far as I can tell.
+If you don't *need* the file descriptor, and would rather work with pointers to a file (aka file streams), this seems to be the preferred method as far as I can tell.
 So let's see a program that reads a file line by line

+### Reading Characters and Lines

+Two functions that are good for this are `fgets()` and `getline()`.

+First lets try it with `fgets()`.

 ```c
 #include <stdio.h>